AnerghaKM/ML-DL-NLP/Data Preprocessing/readme.md

    ~ normalization, which organizes data for more efficient access.

    ~ feature extraction, which pulls out a relevant feature subset that is significant in a particular context.

+   # Steps in Model Creation

+    **Exploratory Data Analysis (EDA)** is used to analyze the datasets and by this, we summarize their main importance.

+    __Feature Engineering__ is the process of extract features from raw data with some domain knowledge.

+    Feature Selection where we select those features that will give a high impact on the model.

+    Model creation in this we create a machine learning model using suitable algorithms.

+    Deployment where we deploy our ML model on the web.